 Members of the Senior Executive, Executive and Senior Staff

-People who can makes decisions, or participate in making decisions that affect the whole, or a substantial part, of a business or undertaking.
-It is a requirement of Health and Safety legislation that any officer of an organisation must exercise due diligence to ensure that the organisation complies
+People who can makes decisions, or participates in making decisions that affect the whole, or a substantial part, of a business or undertaking.
+It is a requirement of Work Health and Safety legislation that any officer of an organisation must exercise due diligence to ensure that the organisation

 A place where work is carried out for a business and undertaking and includes any place where a worker goes, or is likely to be, while at work.
 Health and safety legislation applies to all of these locations.